sxiii/bank-of-ideas/README.md

 + Share your appreciation to opensource movement any way you like
 + Help new people with opensource software or anything you feel they need help for!

 Cross collaboration is our power.
-Let's go develop together!
+Let's go develop and gather resources together!